Jon Lester: 2014

-Oakland Athletics
+Oakland Athletics (2014)

 On July 31, 2014, Lester and Jonny Gomes were traded to the Oakland Athletics for Yoenis Céspedes and a competitive round 2015 draft pick.
 The move reunited Lester with former teammates Jed Lowrie, Coco Crisp, Brandon Moss and Josh Reddick.
 He won his debut start against the Kansas City Royals on August 2.
 He had a 6–4 record and a 2.35 ERA, while pitching for the A's.

 Lester was the starting pitcher for the A's in the Wild Card game, against the Kansas City Royals.
 He left the game after pitched 7 1/3 innings with the Athletics leading 7–4.
 Lester, however, received a no decision, as the bullpen blew the lead, and the Royals made a dramatic comeback to win the game in 12 innings.

 Lester had a 16–11 record with a 2.46 ERA and finished fourth in the AL Cy Young voting.

-Chicago Cubs
+Chicago Cubs (2015–2020)

 In December 2014, Lester agreed to a six-year, $155 million deal with the Chicago Cubs with a vesting option for a seventh year at $15 million.